CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would actually say: 'write copy for,' 'improve this copy,' 'headline help,' 'CTA copy,' 'value proposition,' 'tagline,' 'hero section copy,' 'above the fold,' 'make this more compelling,' 'help me describe my product.'
-These are highly natural and comprehensive.
+Excellent coverage of natural trigger terms users would actually say: 'write copy for,' 'improve this copy,' 'rewrite this page,' 'headline help,' 'CTA copy,' 'value proposition,' 'tagline,' 'hero section copy,' 'above the fold,' 'this copy is weak,' 'make this more compelling,' and 'help me describe my product.'
+These are highly natural phrases.

 3 / 3